Skip to main content

 2nd Day of Spring Classes through End of Spring Semester $600 Cancellation Fee & 100% of Spring Housing Charges

 • Do not sign an off‑campus lease unless you have received formal written approval releasing you from your UMassD housing agreement.
-Signing another lease does not qualify as grounds for release and may result in being financially responsible for two contracts.
+Signing another lease does not qualify as grounds for release after occupancy begins.
+Pre‑occupancy cancellations must still follow the July 1 deadline and fee schedule.

 • Dissatisfaction with a room assignment, roommate, services, or policies is not a basis for appeal.